-Two shades might look and sound intimidating, but the reliable results make this palette totally worth it.
-Celebrity makeup artist Pati Dubroff swears by this unique concealer.
+Two shades might look and sound intimidating, but hands down, Laura Mercier's cult-favorite formula is one of the best under-eye concealers and celebrity makeup artist Pati Dubroff swears by it.
 "This palette has two shades, so no matter where on your face it's used, it will match impeccably," she says.
 "It also stays put without looking dry."
 Makeup artist Vincent Oquendo notes that he likes to pair the rich cream formula with a luminous finish foundation for balance.

 Makeup artist Vera Steimberg is also a fan of the two-shade combo.
 "Layering the concealer on top of the neutralizer works really well.
 I tried it on different people and always works!"
 Makeup artist Lisa Aharon adds that the consistency of the formula lends versatility.
 "It's heavy enough to cover spots, bruises, and even tattoos in a pinch.
 Yet it's light enough to use under the eyes or as a sheer foundation," she says.

 Steimberg applies the neutralizer before the concealer: "Sometimes I add a little moisturizer to thin it out."
 And Aharon seconds that notion: "It will help you blend and distribute the product more evenly for that even and light coverage you desire."